International

 5. Sample inhomogeneity and glitches

-Variations in sample thickness also play a role in the magnitude of glitches induced by additional Bragg reflections within the monochromator, usually called monochromator glitches (Bridges et al., 1991[link], 1992[link]; Li et al., 1994[link]).
+Variations in sample thickness also play a role in the magnitude of glitches induced by additional Bragg reflections within the monochromator, usually called monochromator glitches (Bridges et al., 1991link to reference, 1992link to reference; Li et al., 1994link to reference).
 Here, one assumes that harmonics (at two or three times the energy of the main beam) have been sufficiently removed and only considers unfocused beams; the behaviour of focused beams depends on the focusing conditions, but the principles are the same.

 [Figure 2]